Welcome to our second virtual ASPS.

 Harding University

-The current study explored the effectiveness of an academic shame resiliency intervention.
+Abstract The current study explored the effectiveness of an academic shame resiliency intervention.
 Participants were randomly assigned to one of three conditions: 1) Shame induction with the resiliency intervention 2) Shame induction without the resiliency intervention and 3) No shame induction and no resiliency intervention (control).
 Data collection is still in progress, but preliminary findings reveal that participants that received the intervention before experiencing academic shame had higher learning gains than those who experienced academic shame without receiving the intervention.
 We hope the aforementioned intervention can be implemented by professors and administrators with the hope of raising student success and retention rates.

 Savannah Jones, Destenae Mosby, & Seth Tackett* (Janelle McDaniel*)